 Delray Beach has seen a significant change since these changes were put in place.
 In 2017, police recorded 625 overdoses.
 In 2018, this number dropped to just 245.

 Delray Beach isn’t just leading the way in the use of a clinician.
 The city was also one of the first to provide the anti-overdose drug Narcan to police officers.
 The drug lets first responders quickly reverse the impact of the opioids, often saving lives.
 In 2018, police used Narcan 61 times.

 To further improve its success, Delray Beach is also developing an 18-person task force with clinicians, prosecutors and leaders of the addiction-area nonprofit organizations.
 The Seminole County sheriff, along with Olsen, will be a part of the program.
 They continue to look for a way to help men and women avoid becoming statistics.
 The group, called the Opioid Abuse Working Group, will develop strategies to help further reduce overdoses by helping people obtain the care they need.

 Helping Your Loved One With Opioid Addiction

 Whether homeless or living an active life, those with an opioid addiction need support.
 This includes detoxing in a safe environment — not on their own — and long-term treatment for their addictions.
-The Florida House Experience can help with this type of care.
+FHE Health can help with this type of care.
 For a no-obligation consultation, call today to talk to our team about getting the help you or your loved one needs.